Email Print Share

 September 26, 1996

-In a White House Rose Garden signing ceremony that took place earlier today, the President signed into law the VA, HUD, and Independent Agencies Appropriations Act for FY 1997.
+In a White House Rose Garden signing ceremony that took place earlier today, the president signed into law the "Departments of Veterans Affairs and Housing and Urban Development, and Independent Agencies Appropriations Act" for Fiscal Year 1997.
 The signing ceremony was used largely to highlight a provision in the act that guarantees women a 48-hour hospital stay after childbirth.
 This particular provision grew out of public complaints about health care plans that forced new mothers to leave the hospital as soon as 10 hours after a normal delivery.

 In addition to the "Newborns' and Mothers' Protection Act," this bill also provides full year funding for the Veterans' Department, the Housing and Urban Development Department, NASA, the Environmental Protection Agency, NSF, and a number of other federal agencies.